Spectrum Imaging

 1. Always start with a well-prepared sample.

-2. Align the TEM; gun tilt, condenser alignment, and optical axis alignment are critical.
+2. Align the TEM; gun tilt, condenser, and optical axis alignment are critical.

 3. For mapping, a high beam current is desirable.